freezedev/lyria/README.md

 If you have Bower installed, simply do:
 `bower install lyria`
 (If you don't have bower installed, simply do a `npm install -g bower` in the command-line of your choice.
 To learn more about Bower, go to http://bower.io)
+If you want to save lyria in your `bower.json` file, use `bower install lyria --save`.

 What does it look like?